knpuniversity/javascript/knpu/ep3-webpack/require-sweet-alert.md

 So go get it peeps!
 Find your terminal and run:

 ***TIP
-To follow the tutorial exactly, install the exact same version with `yarn add sweetalert2@6.6.6 --dev`
+To strictly follow the tutorial, please, make sure you install exactly the same `@6.6.6` version of SweetAlert2.
 ***

 ```terminal